ubernostrum/django-registration/docs/activation-workflow.rst

 .. _salt-security:

-The HMAC activation workflow will use the value (a string) of the setting :data:`~django.conf.settings.REGISTRATION_SALT` as the salt, defaulting to the string ``"registration"`` if that setting is not specified.
+The activation workflow will use the value (a string) of the setting :data:`~django.conf.settings.REGISTRATION_SALT` as the salt, defaulting to the string ``"registration"`` if that setting is not specified.
 This value does *not* need to be kept secret (only :data:`~django.conf.settings.SECRET_KEY` does); it serves only to